—- Eyewitness account —-

 Summer 1975

-After three days of vetting, then a cramped seating on a C130 floor, we flew to Wake Island given Guam already at over-capacity.
+After three days of vetting, then a cramped seating on a C130 floor, we flew to Wake Island given Guam at capacity.
 Those same charter planes might have for days flown our troubled sky, carrying orphans and nuns, bar girls and bellhops, civilians and deserters.
-Per Woodward’s Shadow, it was when DoD Secretary ignored and disobeyed a Presidential (Ford) order:” bring as many aircraft as possible to bear” in rescue attempt.
-Ron Nessen, Press Secretary mentioned the 129 Marines still un-evacuated in the rear detailed to protect 34 overworked helicopters.
+Per Woodward’s Shadow, it was then that DoD Secretary ignored and disobeyed a Presidential (Ford) order:” bring as many aircraft as possible to bear” in last-minute rescue attempt.
+Ron Nessen mentioned the 129 Marines still un-evacuated in the rear, previously detailed to protect 34 overworked helicopters.

-Stateless, we, “Asylum seekers” were with an A – alien – number.
-For the 130,810 of us, 3300 orphans included, our wishes were granted (Senate Judiciary Committee and the Indochina Migration and Refugees Resettlement Assistance Act).
-For context, approximately 125,000 Germans, most of them Jewish, immigrated to the United States between 1933 and 1945
+Stateless, we, “Asylum seekers” each obtained an A – alien – number.
+For the 130,810 and 3300 orphans, our parole granted (Senate Judiciary Committee and the Indochina Migration and Refugees Resettlement Assistance Act).
+Between 1933 and 1945 approximately 125,000 German, mostly Jewish, immigrated to the United States.
+This time we were not given similar US public support.
+Certainly not Senator George McGovern’s and his Democrat colleagues’.

-The difference this time: no tatoo, and not much of public support.
-Certainly not Senator George McGovern and more due to an angered Ford (but not without compassion and moral leadership – shown in a stock photo, holding a bi-racial Babylift survivor at SF Airport) who bypassed Congress.
-Ford appealed directly to the VOLAGs and church groups for help with mass resettlement instead of waiting around for Congressional grandstanding and postering.
-(Congressional brainstorm: an Amish-like self-sustained hectares in Pennsylvania to an industrial city off the coast of Virginia, per Dr. Hung’s book).
-We were lucky they did not go for the later option to build “a bridge to nowhere”.
+An angered Ford (but not without compassion and moral leadership – shown in a stock photo, holding a bi-racial Babylift survivor at SF irport, or emptying his pocket change to WH photographer) bypassed Congress and appealed directly to VOLAGs and church groups for help with mass resettlement (Congressional brainstorm: an Amish-like self-sustained hectares in Pennsylvania to an industrial city off the coast of Virginia, per Dr. Hung’s book).

-That summer with clear sky clean water, we processed our grief while the US government processed our papers.
-Remarque (All Quiet on the Western Front) remarks:” NYC, and by extension, the US, was not all walls made of steel, but of papers”.
+That summer, clear sky clean water, we processed our grief while the US government processed our papers.
+Remarque All Quiet on the Western Front remarks:” NYC, and by extension, the US, was not all walls made of steel, but of papers”.

-We had no desire nor inclination to spend a “vacation” at the expense of the American public.
-The adults bore the brunt of worry (Giay rach phai giu lay le = starved but hold on to one’s dignity).
+We had no inclination to spend a “vacation” at the expense of the American public.
+The adults bore the brunt of worry (Giay rach phai giu lay le = starved but hold on to your dignity e.g. Xoi com chua?
+Da roi!
+Eaten yet?
+Yep).

 Eighth hurdle.

-From May to July, fish sticks and French fries, Fruit-of-the-loom, and Head-and-Shoulders.
+From May to July, fish sticks and French fries, Fruit-of-the-loom, and Head-and-Shoulders, we were on the receiving end of charity and compassion.
 Consumerism reached us on the Island ahead of Mainland.
 Out of the 4 military installation-turned-processing camps (Ft Eglin, Ft Chaffee, Camp Pendleton, and Ft Indiantown Gap), we ended up with Pennsylvania, the closest to D.C. where my brother-in-law once visited.

-Without being told, we scattered and resettled in four zip codes.
-At tearful goodbye, we agreed on Crofton, Maryland, our cousin address, for future reference (if you were to add foreign exchange students and expat wives, Vietnamese in America were just a handful including my cousin.
+Without being told, we split and scattered to four zip codes.
+Tearful goodbye aside we agreed on Crofton, Maryland, a cousin address, for future reference (if you were to add foreign exchange students and expat wives, Vietnamese in America at the time were just a handful (Asian immigration quota was around 100 per year).
+President Ford argued for an increase and parole given the circumstance.

-To us, Mainland, Maryland (Agnew land) or Disneyland was just as good as any.
+To us, Mainland, Maryland (Agnew land) or Disneyland was just as good.

-Many shot-gun weddings were officiated by the camp Chaplain, mix and match.com as hastily as those songs from home I recorded in our barrack’s bathroom.
-We all fret separation and extinction.
+Many shot-gun weddings were officiated by camp Chaplain, mix and match.com as hastily as those songs from home I record in our barrack’s bathroom.
+We all fret separation and extinction

 September 1975, State College, PA